jpsca/properform/docs/docs/crash.md

 Our form has two text fields, both required.
 The second one has a validator to ensure that the value is longer than five characters.
 You can have several validators on each field.

-There are three steps steps to use a form.
+There are three steps involved in using a form.

 **[1] First**, we need to show the form to the user.
 Let's see it with an example in Flask.
-First, in your controller, we create a form instance using the input data and the existing object data (that could be `None`, if it doesn't exist yet):
+First, in your controller, we create a form instance using the input data and the existing object (that could be `None`, if it doesn't exist yet):

 ```python hl_lines="15" tab="Controller"
 from flask import request, render_template